imindMan/imindMan/README.md

 I use **Neovim for mainly coding, Git/GitHub for storing code online** and **literally everything on Linux 🤣**.
 Somehow I ~~am forced to use~~ use Microsoft products.

-I'm trying to fix and improve myself everything.
-So, I hope you can support me.

 # My achievements
 🔥 🔥 🔥